-Digestive disorders, allergies, autoimmune disease, arthritis, asthma, eczema, acne, abdominal fat, headaches, depression or sinus disorders are associated with chronic inflammation, which has become recognized as the root cause of obesity and most diseases associated with aging.
-At the 2007 Postgraduate Nutrition Symposium at Harvard University, researchers revealed findings suggesting that inflammation and excess insulin are the major contributors to rising rates of type 2 diabetes and the overall fattening of North America.
+Digestive disorders, allergies, autoimmune disease, arthritis, asthma, eczema, acne, abdominal fat, headaches, depression and sinus disorders are associated with chronic inflammation, which has become recognized as a root cause of obesity and many diseases associated with aging, like Alzheimer’s, heart disease, and cancer.
+At the 2007 Postgraduate Nutrition Symposium at Harvard University, researchers revealed findings suggesting that inflammation and excess insulin are the major contributors to rising rates of type 2 diabetes and the rising obesity rates of North America.

-Here are seven ways to lower your insulin.
+Here are seven ways to improve you insulin sensitivity.

-Plenty of sunlight; a healthful diet rich in protein, minerals and vitamins; regular exercise and good sleep support serotonin.
-When we measure our current lifestyle against all the elements necessary for the body’s natural production of serotonin, the wide ranging epidemic of low serotonin is certainly not surprising.
-Add in chronic stress and multitasking — two of the main causes of serotonin depletion — and it’s a wonder any one of us has been left unaffected by low serotonin.
+Plenty of sunlight, supplementing your diet with a B vitamin, and regular exercise all support serotonin.
+When we measure our current lifestyle against all the elements necessary for the body’s natural production of serotonin, the prevalence of low serotonin is certainly not surprising.

 4. Chronic stress

 Under situations of chronic stress — whether the stress is physical, emotional, mental or environmental, real or imagined — our bodies release high amounts of the hormone cortisol.
-If you have a mood disorder like anxiety, depression, posttraumatic stress disorder or exhaustion, or if you have a digestive issue such as irritable bowel syndrome, you can bet your body is cranking up your cortisol.
-Through a complicated network of hormonal interactions, prolonged stress results in a raging appetite, metabolic decline, belly fat and a loss of hard-won, metabolically active muscle tissue.
-In other words, stress makes us soft, flabby and much older than we truly are!
+If you have a condition like anxiety, depression, or post-traumatic stress disorder, or if you have a digestive issue such as irritable bowel syndrome, you can bet your body is cranking up your cortisol.
+Through a complicated network of hormonal interactions, elevated cortisol results in a raging appetite (specifically cravings for carbs), belly fat and a loss of hard-won muscle tissue, elevated blood sugar, and visceral fat storage.